 THE PROCESS IN THE APPROACH

-All parts of your balanced business-like approach need to be properly prepared, implemented and monitored to enable success.
+All parts of long term trading strategies need to be properly prepared, implemented and monitored to enable success.
 What do I mean with prepared, implemented and monitored?

 - Being prepared means setting up all the decisions you want to make in the heat of the trading;